farwaali08/stock-analysis/README.md

 # **ANALYSIS and SUMMARY**

-A copy of the the original code can be found within [this] workbook.
+A copy of the the original code can be found within [this]https://github.com/farwaali08/stock-analysis/blob/9e81832873fdbd20887042147662163c80a0ce3d/VBA_CHALLENGE1.xlsm workbook.
+The original macro was preserved to allow comparison.

 ```
 For j = 2 To RowCount